Hoi An Old Town Ticket, Entrance Fees & Sites

 Address: 77 Tran Phu – Hours: 9:30 a.m. to 6:00 p.m., daily

 This private residence was home to well-to-do Captain Quân Thắng.
-This historical house was built over 150 years ago and has been extremely well preserved.
+Built over 150 years ago, this historic house is extremely well preserved.
 Many of the wooden beams and furniture throughout the building display details of incredibly skilled wood carving.
-It exhibits traditional Chinese style architecture and decoration and is a fantastic example of how wealthy merchants lived in previous centuries.
+Exhibiting traditional Chinese style architecture and decoration.
+A fantastic example of how wealthy merchants lived in previous centuries.